McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ---

+## 3.4.0

+- **Breaking**: If you had previously overwritten the `custom-footer.html` partial to add visual elements below the content of your page, you have to move this content to the new partial `content-footer.html`. `custom-footer.html` was never meant to contain HTML other than additional styles and JavaScript.

+---

 ## 3.3.0

 - **New**: Introduction of new CSS variables to set the font.
 The theme distinguishs between `--MAIN-font` for all content text and `--CODE-font` for inline or block code.
 There are additional overrides for all headings.
 See the [theme variant generator]({{%relref "basics/generator" %}}) of the exampleSite for all available variables.